kedarvartak/tle-eliminators/README.md

-*   **In-Depth Performance Analytics:** For each student, the application generates and displays -
+*   **Performance Analytics:** For each student, the application generates and displays -
 1. Most difficult problem solved (by rating)
 2. Total problems solved
 3. Average rating